Visiting Portugal with a baby or toddler is high on many families’ wish lists as one of the first trips to take abroad with their little one.

 We have travelled to Portugal several times with babies and toddlers.

-We have travelled around by public transport and have also rented a car.
+Sometimes we have used public transport to get around and we have found this to be good value and reliable.
+On other trips, we rented a car.
 There are advantages to both but overall having a car makes things a lot easier when you are transporting young kids and all their stuff.
+It gives you much more flexibility to move around when you want to and also means that you can easily get to more out-of-the-way places.

 Public Transport in Portugal